 What is Dissociative Amnesia?web_admin

-Dissociative amnesia, known before as psychogenic amnesia, is a condition in which people are unable to recall valuable information about their life.
-People who suffered from a traumatic or stressful event in life often develop dissociative amnesia.
-In some extreme cases, people may not be able to recall most or all their personal information, such as their personal history, name, and friends.
+Dissociative amnesia, known before as psychogenic amnesia, is a condition in which people cannot recall valuable information about their life.
+People who suffer from a traumatic or stressful event in life often develop dissociative amnesia.
+In some extreme cases, people may be unable to recall most or all their personal information, such as their history, name, and friends.

 This may lead them to travel to another destination and adopt a new identity.
-However, the severity of dissociative amnesia differs from person to person and at times, prevents them from functioning normally, maintaining relationships, and performing work.
-If you suspect that your loved one may have developed dissociative amnesia, you need to look out for specific symptoms.
+However, the severity of dissociative amnesia differs from person to person and sometimes prevents them from functioning normally, maintaining relationships, and performing work.
+If you suspect your loved one may have developed dissociative amnesia, you must look out for specific symptoms.

 The Symptoms of Dissociative Amnesia